 ILT is when an instructor facilitates a training session for an individual or group of learners with the opportunity to have meaningful discussions and learn from each other.
-ILT, just like other training modalities, has pros and cons that are ideal for some training programs and not for others, including:
+ILT, just like other training modalities, has pros and cons that apply to some training programs and not to others, including:

 - Allows For Open Dialogue

 - Builds A Learning Network

 - Engaging And Interactive

 Are you looking for ways to engage your employees during the training process?
 ILT may be the answer to your learning needs.

 Let’s explore the pros and cons of ILT!

 This article will define ILT, explore the multiple ways it can be held, and examine the pros and cons of ILT.

 What Is Instructor-Led Training?